-Our Business Value Articulation (BVA) framework ensures alignment of
+Our Business Value Articulation (BVA) framework is an initiative

 articulation and assurance of business value for various engagements.

-The BVA program helped us have a substantial impact on our clients.
+The BVA program helped us create substantial impact on our clients.
 We

 continue to fine-tune our Client Value Survey to capture the voice of

 our customers, and to assess client expectations as an ongoing process.

 The data that is collected is analyzed around satisfaction, advocacy,

 loyalty, fulfillment and value for money, and helps us draw action

 The Infosys brand is a key intangible asset of the Company The branding